-35 The percentage of in-person registrations received for the 2020 and 2018 EAVS used the same calculation as the 2022 percentage.
+calculation as the 2022 percentage.
+The percentage of in-person registrations received in 2018 EAVS used the same calculation as the 2022 percentage.
 The percentage of in-person registrations received in 2016 was calculated as A6b/A5b x 100.
 Casewise deletion at the state level was used in calculating the national percentages.

 36 Guam, Idaho, Mississippi, New Jersey, North Dakota, the Northern Mariana Islands, and Rhode Island were not included in this comparison because they did not report data on item A3a and/or item A4b.
 37 The percentage point difference of in-person registrations was calculated as the percentage of in-person registrations in 2022 minus the percentage of in-person registrations in 2020.